By Proppi Editorial Team Updated 9 min read

 Once the AI can read the document, it classifies it.
 Is this a tenancy agreement?
 An insurance policy?
 A rates notice?
 A building inspection report?

-For NZ property documents, the categories look something like this:
+For New Zealand and Australian property documents, the categories look something like this:

-For the full breakdown, check our NZ property document types reference.
+For the full breakdown, check our New Zealand property document types reference.

 The key insight: classification isn’t just labelling.
 It tells the system what to look for next.
 A tenancy agreement needs lease dates and rent amounts.
 An insurance policy needs expiry dates and coverage types.
 A rates notice needs payment due dates.
 Classification determines which extraction rules apply.